nklingen/DocRankingWebsite/content/docs/Timeline.md

 The datasets (train and validation) are heavily skewed, having about 10 times the amount of conversations as opposed to questions.
 By including the generated questions, we get to a 2/3 split of conversations and questions, giving a more balanced dataset.
 Furthermore, we investigated casting short conversations as questions, as some conversations can be as short as a single sentence, esssentially making them a question.
 We chose to cast conversations with less than 100 characters into questions, making an almost perfectly balanced dataset.
 The balanced dataset is also crucial for the Barlow implementation later.

 ### PCA
 In order to investigate whether questions and conversations, that has the same answer id, lie closely to eachother in latent space, we applied PCA to reduce the dimensionality down to 2D in order to visualize it.
 There was two main takeaways from the PCA plots.
-Firstly, there didn't appear to be distinct groupings based on answer ids and the embeddings was scattered in the latent space.
+Firstly, there did not appear to be distinct groupings based on answer ids and the embeddings was scattered in the latent space.
 There were certain areas with higher density of the same answer ids, but nothing that indicated seperation.
 Secondly, questions and conversations were not seperated and laid ontop of eachother.
 Howewer, conversatons were spread over the entire latent space, but questions appeared to be more clustered in certain areas.
 This might mean that BERT somewhat distinguishes between conversations and questions at a certain level.

 ## Document Ranking Model